-We believe that everyone who is willing to work hard deserves an opportunity to succeed.
+Everyone who works hard deserves the opportunity to succeed.

-When we work together, motivated job seekers get what they need to launch a career.
+When we work together, motivated job seekers develop the skills and confidence they need to succeed.
 Their success makes their families and our community stronger.

 Impact is an Opportunity Junction core value.
 We are committed to seeking ever better data to assess our impact, evaluate the effectiveness of program changes, surface differential results based on demographics that may raise equity concerns, and identify areas for inquiry.